-Liveable

-Maitland
+Liveable Maitland

-We are committed to crea We are committed to creating great neighbourhoods that thrive on connectivity by offering a mix of housing, accessible open spaces, and essential services.
-Together, we aim to ensure a high quality of life for evence
+1.1 Great neighbourhoods We are committed to creating great neighbourhoods that thrive on connectivity by offering a mix of housing, accessible open spaces, and essential services.
+Together, we aim to ensure a high quality of life for everyone.